tweag/python-monorepo-example/___-__-__-linear-sort.md

  go1 (left, right) = merge (fromList left) (fromList right)
 ```

-Just by changing the arrow types in our functions to linear we are able to get
+Just by changing the arrow types in our functions to linear arrows, we are able to get
 additional guarantees that are enough to prove that the returned result is a
 permutation of the input.
-In addition, we were able to preserve proof that
+In addition, we were able to preserve the proof that
-returned list is ascending without any changes in existing data types.
+the returned list is ascending without any changes in existing data types.
 And this
-is a good properly of the linear types that we are able to provide additional
+is a good property of the linear types that we are able to provide additional
 guarantees without large changes in existing codebase.
 Sometimes we want to prove
-more facts about the sort, for example to proove that sorting function has
+more facts about the sorting function, for example to prove that it has
-desired complexity; such facts could not be proven a linear type framework.
+the desired complexity; such facts could not be proven a linear type framework.
 Still linear types provide a lightweight framework, that is enough to make our
 sorting functions safer, so that we need to trust less of the codebase.